-Application of Chapter 14.
+Application of Chapter 14

-9. (1) The Limitation Act (Chapter 14) shall apply to arbitration proceedings as it applies to proceedings before any court and a reference in that Act to the commencement of any action shall be construed as a reference to the commencement of arbitration proceedings.
+- 9. (1) The Limitation Act (Chapter 14) applies to arbitration proceedings as it applies to proceedings before any court and a reference in that Act to the commencement of any action shall be construed as a reference to the commencement of arbitration proceedings. - (2) The High Court may order that in computing the time prescribed by the Limitation Act (Chapter 14) for the commencement of proceedings (including arbitration proceedings) in respect of a dispute which was the subject matter of -

-(2) The High Court may order that in computing the time prescribed by the Limitation Act for the commencement of proceedings (including arbitration proceedings) in respect of a dispute which was the subject-matter of - the period between the commencement of the arbitration and the date of the order referred to in paragraphs (a) or (b) shall be excluded.
+- (a) an award which the High Court orders to be set aside or declares to be of no effect; or - (b) the affected part of an award which the High Court orders to be set aside in part or declares to be in part of no effect, the period between the commencement of the arbitration and the date of the order referred to in paragraph (a) or (b) shall be excluded.

-(a) an award which the High Court orders to be set aside or declares to be of no effect; or

-(b) the affected part of an award which the High Court orders to be set aside in part or declares to be in part of no effect,